Coffeedcognac/DareyIO_Projects/git_prjct/implemnt.md

 # The Git Project Documentation #
-### Aim: To initialise a repository locally and migratr to remote github location
+### Aim: To initialise a repository locally and migrate to remote github location
 + Create a directory to initialise it

 ![initialise Repo](/git_prjct/git_init.JPG)